This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Clean the end of the drain spout when the bag is empty.
-Ask your primary healthcare provider which cleaning solution is best to use.
+Ask your healthcare provider which cleaning solution is best to use.

 - Close the slide valve and put the drain spout into its sleeve at the bottom of the urine bag.
-Write down how much urine was in your bag if your primary healthcare provider has asked you to keep a record.
+Write down how much urine was in your bag if your healthcare provider has asked you to keep a record.

-- Clean and change the drainage bag as directed: Ask your primary healthcare provider how often you should change the drainage bag.
+- Clean and change the drainage bag as directed: Ask your healthcare provider how often you should change the drainage bag.
 You may buy a special solution to clean the drainage bag, or you may make a solution with tap water and household bleach or vinegar.
 Wear medical gloves if you must disconnect the tubing.
 Do not allow the end of the catheter or tubing to touch anything.
 Clean the ends with a new alcohol pad or as directed before you reconnect them.

 Suprapubic catheter skin care:

-Clean the skin around your stoma every day or as directed by your primary healthcare provider.
+Clean the skin around your stoma every day or as directed by your healthcare provider.
 Do the following:

 - Gather the items you will need:

 - Warm water and soap without lotions or perfumes in it

 - New gauze bandage for dressing, if used